 Successful applicants will be clinical instructors at the UC Irvine School of Medicine.
 The fellows will participate in the teaching of UC Irvine residents and medical students, actively participate in interdisciplinary conferences, and take an active part in the ongoing research projects and publications of the section.

+A one-year fellowship in cardiovascular and thoracic imaging is offered under the direction of Dr. Mayil Krishnam.
 This fellowship provides comprehensive training in diagnostic imaging of the cardiac, whole body vascular and thoracic diseases using radiography, CT, CTA, MRI, and MRA.
 The fellow has the opportunity to learn advanced cardiovascular imaging including real time cine imaging, phase contrast MRA, myocardial tagging, time-resolved MRA, high spatial resolution MRA, free-breathing non-contrast SSFP MRA, high resolution whole heart coronary MRA, viability and perfusion MR imaging, low dose coronary CTA, pulmonary vein mapping and triple rule out.
 Interested fellow will also have the opportunity to perform interventional procedures, including lung or mediastinal biopsy, chest tube placement, or tumor ablation under the supervision of the interventional radiology division.

 A one-year ACGME-approved fellowship is offered in diagnostic neuroradiology (one position).
 The fellow will spend 10 months of the 12-month fellowship in training and experience in the interpretation of studies of brain, spine, head and neck disorders.
-An additional twp months will be spent in interventional neuroradiology with experience and training in both diagnostic and therapeutic vascular studies.
+An additional two months will be spent in interventional neuroradiology with experience and training in both diagnostic and therapeutic vascular studies.
 This training will be under the supervision of faculty members, all of whom have Certificates of Added Qualification (CAQ) in Neuroradiology.
 Participation in the ongoing research projects and publications of the section is encouraged.

 Vascular and Interventional Radiology Fellowship Director

-The UCI program is a busy one-year fellowship designed to provide an environment where our trainees can solidify their clinical knowledge and develop their technical skills while providing excellent longitudinal patient care.
+The UC Irvine program is a busy one-year fellowship designed to provide an environment where our trainees can solidify their clinical knowledge and develop their technical skills while providing excellent longitudinal patient care.
 After their year of fellowship, he or she will be able to practice independently as a skilled clinical Interventional Radiologist either in private practice or academia.
 Our fellow participates in the entire gamut of modern Interventional Radiology care with an emphasis on pre and post procedure management and clinic patient evaluations.
 Participation in ongoing research projects, publications, and submission to regional and national meetings is highly encouraged and supported.

 Daily teaching rounds and weekly interdepartmental conferences are held with various services to include vascular surgery and GI oncology just to name a few.
 Also, regular didactic conferences as well as monthly Interventional M & M and interesting case conferences are an integral part of the teaching program.
 The UCI Vascular Interventional Radiology fellowship is available to individuals who have completed an ACGME accredited residency in Diagnostic Radiology.
 Additionally, our Vascular Interventional fellowship program is ACGME approved and thus graduates are eligible to sit for the certificate of additional qualifications (CAQ) as administered by the American Board of Radiology.